ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 #### 28 May 2023 - Celebration dinner with aunts
 We had celebratory dinner at Hua Yu Wee Seafood Restaurant with the aunts and families and also Kooks Creamery at Bedok for dessert.

+#### 1 Jul 2023 - Sixth appointment at YCBS: Confirmation of album layout, 5-in-1 frame and cover photo
+We had usual fish soup at Tai Seng before heading down to YCBS at 2pm to confirm the album layouts.